almaan/stereoscope/README.md

 ```console
 foo@bar:~$ export PATH=$PATH:/user/home/.local/bin
 ```
-Having installed stereoscope, we are ready to start with the analysis.
+Having installed stereoscope, we are now ready to start with the analysis.

 ---